Mindfulness | Practice Makes Progress

 Practice makes progress.
 Here are five mindfulness techniques you can incorporate into your life right now:

 - Breathing: This is the most accessible form of mindfulness.
 You can do this anytime, anywhere, for as long as you need to (or have time for).
-There are many different breathing techniques, for many different reasons.
+According to Psychology Today, there are many different breathing techniques, for many different reasons.
 However, you start by simply paying attention to the exchange of inhalations and exhalations in your body.
 Begin by noticing the subtle sensations in your body such as how your shoulders, belly, and heart rise with every inhale – and how your body grounds down further with every exhale.
 Breathing mindfully not only opens your awareness to the present moment, but can also lead you into a natural state of meditation.

 - Active Listening: Sometimes when we interact with others, our minds will wander off with questions or an urge to interrupt.
 Active listening is one of the best ways to practice mindfulness.
 Paying full attention to what someone is saying can not only improve relationships you have but will help to strengthen mental musculature to stay focused and aware.
 When your mind starts to wander off while another person is speaking, simply re-focus your attention on the words without judgement.
-There are many other ways you can become a better listener.

 - Zone in When You Normally Zone Out: Our minds tend to wander when we repeat the same motions too often such as the dishes, brushing our teeth, driving home from work, etc. You can use these moments to practice mindfulness.
 The first step to zoning in when you zone out is to be aware of when it is happening.
 That in itself is a mindful act.
 Take a moment to recognize your surroundings.
 You might be surprised by zoning in on what you are missing when you zone out.